International security: the James Bond school of thought

 February 21, 2013

-The world has been shaken-not stirred-many times since James Bond ordered his first vodka martini in Ian Fleming's novel Casino Royale 60 years ago.
+By Johan Bergenas - The world has been shaken-not stirred-many times since James Bond ordered his first vodka martini in Ian Fleming's novel Casino Royale 60 years ago.
 On Sunday, at the Oscar's Gala, the Academy Awards will honor the movie franchise about the British fictional spy-extraordinaire as it is the longest running in history.
 Despite being in her majesty's secret service for over half a century, Bond has adapted to dramatic changes in the global political and security environment, making his film adventures today very different from his exploits in the 1950s and 1960s.
 Governments need to adapt to these changes too.

 In older Bond flicks danger stems from the strength of nations, most prominently super and great powers, and the threat of those nations going to war with one another.
 When it comes to non-state menaces, earlier Bond editions feature SPECTRE, a global terror group.
 Its key characteristics are its centrally organized features and abundance of resources, which it employs in pursuit of world domination.
 Bond's strategy to fight SPECTRE is to stop its nefarious plans and try to cut off the snake's head by killing Ernst Stavro Blofeld, the group's "Number 1."